koenbuyens/securityheaders/README.md

 - **Avoid using allow-from** as it allows rendering from other domains.
 Note that this might be ok and thus need to be manually verified.

 ## XContentTypeOptions
-The X-Content-Type-Options header stops a browser from trying to MIME-sniff the content type and forces it to stick with the declared content-type.
+The XContent-Type-Options header stops a browser from trying to MIME-sniff the content type and forces it to stick with the declared content-type.

 The tool validates the following:
 - **Configure a X-Content-Type-Options header**: has the header been used.
 - **Avoid setting the header to anything other than nosniff**: prevents sniffing of the header.

 ## XSSSProtection
-The X-XSS-Protection header sets the configuration for the cross-site scripting filter built into most browsers.
+The XXSS-Protection header sets the configuration for the cross-site scripting filter built into most browsers.

 The tool validates the following:
 - **If the header has been used, does it enable the filter**: the recommended value is "X-XSS-Protection: 1; mode=block